Hokutoumi Nobuyoshi: Retirement from the ring

 On his sixtieth birthday, on 22 June 2023, Hokutoumi declared his intention to perform a kanreki dohyō-iri at the Ryōgoku Kokugikan on 2 September of the same year.
 The event is of particular importance as it is expected to be the result of a combination of several major factors.
 The event marks 30 years since the creation of Hakkaku stable and, to celebrate the occasion, the Yokozuna Deliberation Council will also be holding a training session (sōken) which will be public and free for the first time in four years since the COVID crisis.
 The organisation of this training session in parallel with the 60th anniversary ceremony makes this kanreki dohyō-iri the first event of its kind to be free and open to the public.
 Hokutoumi also announced his choice of attendants for the event, in the person of his two students, Okinoumi, as tachimochi (sword-bearer), and Hokutofuji as tsuyuharai (dew sweeper).
 For the event Hokutoumi also chose to wear the keshō-mawashi set he wore during his first yokozuna dohyō-iri at the Meiji Shrine in 1987.
-The event will be the first time in ten years that a Sumo Association chairman will performed his kanreki dohyō-iri since Kitanoumi Toshimitsu performed it during his fourth term in 2013.
+The event will be the first time in ten years that a Sumo Association chairman performed his kanreki dohyō-iri since Kitanoumi Toshimitsu performed it during his fourth term in 2013.
 On 23 August 2023 members of Hakkaku stable participated in the tsunauchi to create the red tsuna that Hokutoumi will wear for the ceremony.
 Hokutoumi's kanreki dohyō-iri was held on 2 September 2023 at the Ryōgoku Kokugikan in front of approximately 4,000 people who came to attend the Yokozuna Deliberation Council's training session.
 Commenting after the ceremony, Hokutoumi said he was relieved.
-"I thought I was going to have fun and take it slow," he said, "but it just happened in the blink of an eye."
+"I thought I was going to have fun and take it slow," he said, "but it just happened in the blink of an eye".

+Following the London tour organized by the Japan Sumo Association in October 2025, Hokutoumi was awarded honorary citizenship of the City of London in recognition of "his significant contribution to the field of sports and the success of the London event".